jahanalem/LinkedIn2GitHub/0021_sale-feature-update.md

 # New Feature: Sale Status Filter and Admin Sale Column

-I’m excited to introduce a new feature that improves how users and admins interact with products in the system!
+I’m excited to introduce a new feature in the LiliShop project that improves how users and admins interact with products in the system!
 This update includes two main changes:

 1. **Users can now filter products based on Sale status.**
 2. **Admins can see a new "Sale" column in the Products table.**